There was never a fight at the Alamo in 1836

 |

-The leader of the Mexican army is Antonio Lopez de Santa Anna. |
+Leader of the Mexican army is Antonio Lopez de Santa Anna. |

-The leader of the Armagnacs is Antoine de Chabannes.
+Leader of the Armagnacs is Antoine de Chabannes.
+CH = S |

 |